umbraco/UmbracoExamine.PDF/README.md

 The iTextSharp library deals with Unicode in a better way but is a paid for license.
 If you wish to use iTextSharp or another PDF library you can easily swap out the
 `IPdfTextExtractor` with your own implementation.

+### Help wanted

+If anyone knows how to update the `PdfSharpTextExtractor` implementation to better handle Unicode texts, please get in touch on the issue tracker or by submitting a PR.

+Thanks!

 ## License